docktermj/pine-trace-at-binks-forest/docs/20221008-october-feast/README.md

 Come join us for food, beverage, and conversation.
 This is a free event.

-The plan is to serve the following:  Pulled pork sandwiches, Brisket, Hotdogs, Beans, Cole Slaw, Rolls, Cookies, Watermelon, Water, Soda.
+The plan is to serve the following:  Pulled pork sandwiches, Brisket, Hot dogs, Beans, Cole Slaw, Potato salad, Rolls, Cookies, Watermelon, Water, Soda.

 You are welcome to bring a side dish or a dessert, but don't feel obligated.

 Although we are not serving alcohol beverages, you may bring your own.

-This event is not sponsored, nor paid for, by the Pine Trace at Bink's Forest Home Owner's Association.
-It's simply your neighbors huckin' in a couple of bucks to have a party.

 ## Rain Date